zshandy/ECE391/README.md

 sudo make
 ```
-the make command will create two images the kernel image "bootimg.img"
+The make command will create two images, the kernel image "bootimg.img"
 and the disk image "mp3.img".

 The created disk image is provided for running kernel in QEMU emulator.